ABchimie836UV Soft Dual Cure Conformal Coating

 - Dual curing with UV LED exposure and moisture curing

-Best suited for: High-speed process looking to use LED light for curing
+Best suited for: High-speed process using LED light for curing